 You’ll have to learn to do all these things.
 And that’s amazing!

-If you think it’s boring, then you won’t be able to sell any of your scarfs.
+If you think it’s boring, then you won’t be able to sell any of your scarves.
 If you think it’s overwhelming, take it step by step.

-When you learn something new, either it’s one skill or ten skills, you have to be aware of your learning pace.
-People will always try to provide you some deadlines but you shouldn’t listen to them.
+When you learn something new, whether it’s one skill or ten skills, you have to be aware of your learning pace.
+People will always try to provide you with some deadlines but you shouldn’t listen to them.

 I’m the only one I have to trust

 Trusting others is a big thing for me.
 Maybe it has something to do with my childhood, maybe it doesn’t.

 But when I have all these skills, I am able to look at things in a specific manner and do them in a specific time frame.
 In case I have to trust someone else with my tasks, I have to take the risk of not having the task completed in a certain way – or worse, not having it completed at all.

 The way we look at what we do has a lot to do with standards and deadlines.

 In my case, deadlines are vital and standards are crucial.
 If you do things just to have them done, you may reach the deadline but there’s no standard.
 If you try too hard to reach a standard you may go past the deadline.